digitoimistodude/air-light/README.md

 If you are using [Dudestack](https://github.com/digitoimistodude/dudestack) and [Devpackages](https://github.com/digitoimistodude/devpackages), your project folder is located at `~/Projects`, your vagrant box is up and running at `10.1.2.4`, just

 1. Open Terminal and cd to the bin directory under air-light theme
-2. Run `sh newtheme.sh` - the script takes care of the rest (updates textdomain with your project name, checks updates for air and npm packages, runs npm install, fetches devpackages, sets up gulp, cleans up the leftover files and activates the theme via wp-cli)
+2. Run `sh newtheme.sh` \- the script takes care of the rest \(updates textdomain with your project name\, checks updates for air and npm packages\, runs npm install\, fetches devpackages\, sets up gulp\, cleans up the leftover files and activates the theme via wp\-cli\)

 ### Contributing